By Steve & Tamami Laser

 The available E-Four AWD system for UX 250h uses a separate, dedicated electric motor generator integrated into the rear differential.
 Power distribution between the front and rear axles is automatically optimized by the Vehicle Stability Control (VSC) system when accelerating, cornering, or diving on slippery surfaces.
 Lexus says E-Four provides stable driving on uphill slopes or snow-covered roads with lower fuel consumption than a conventional AWD system with a power split device and driveshaft.
 In addition to assisting traction on slippery surfaces, it can also actively improve stability by adjusting rear-wheel power to help correct over or understeer.

 Lexus plans to start regular production of the new UX 200 and 250h models at the Kyushu factory in Japan this fall with sales expected to begin in Europe soon.
 The U.S. launch is planned to start in December.
-(We hope to get behind the wheel of the new UX when we start our next car shopping adventure early next year.)

 For more information on the Lexus UX visit Lexus Europe

 In the U.S., visit Lexus.com